Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 end
 ```

-…and what you can see here is that I'm not only telling Sinatra to load the 'ie.erb' file but to also use the 'layout_ie.erb' file as the master layout file for this page rather than the default 'layout.erb'.
+…and what you can see here is that I'm not only telling Sinatra to load the `ie.erb` file but to also use the `layout_ie.erb` file as the master layout file for this page rather than the default `layout.erb`.

 One other thing worth mentioning is that you can pass variables from your route block into your template using class instance variables…